blinken/amz_sp_api/lib/vendor-transaction-status-api-model/docs/VendorTransactionApi.md

 api_instance = AmzSpApi::VendorTransactionStatusApiModel::VendorTransactionApi.new

-transaction_id = "transaction_id_example" # String | The GUID provided by Amazon in the 'transactionId' field in response to the post request of a specific transaction.
+transaction_id = 'transaction_id_example' # String | The GUID provided by Amazon in the 'transactionId' field in response to the post request of a specific transaction.

 begin